renderyt/FoundationOne/README.md

 ![Android Foundation Workshop Poster by Waleed Azhar](Android_Foundations_Poster.JPG "")
 Hello!

 In this workshop, we will build a simple Android app that will teach you the foundational knowledge to mobile development in Android.
 We will be building a note taking app that incorporates many fundamental Android classes.
 We will begin by learning the Android UI building blocks, manipulating them by using XML, and then using Java to listen for click events, change views, and save files to the phone.
+Project can be forked or you can download the zip.
 Scroll down for a demo of the app.

 See you there on Wednesday!